andresebr/kumodd/README.md

 # kumodd

+Kumodd collects data from a specified Google Drive account.

+Optional filters limit by file cateories, such as doc, pdf, etc.
+Output can include file contents or only a table of meta-data.

-Kumodd downloads selected files and/or meta-data from a specified Google Drive account.
-Default meta-data include the File ID, path and number of revisions.
+Meta-data include the File ID, path and number of revisions.
 The MD5 digest is included only for file types that are not native to google docs, such as MS Office, as shown below.